-We both found that when you begin to give up or lower the foods that are doing us no good (we all instinctively know what these are and you’re not going to like me for saying this…..but) – fatty nibbles, alcohol, caffeine, sugar etc, cravings gradually slip away and we feel lighter and energy levels rise.
-Our bodies need good, clean, easy to digest fuel.
+We both found that when you begin to give up or lower the foods that are doing us no good (we all instinctively know what these are and you’re not going to like me for saying this…..but) fatty nibbles like crisps/ chips, alcohol, caffeine, processed sugar etc, cravings gradually slip away and we feel lighter and energy levels rise.
+Our bodies need good, wholesome, easy to digest fuel.
 Namely, plant based food.
 Foods that make you shine!

 WHERE’S THE FUN IN IT?!

 This is a good vibes vegan blog!
 We’re here to support and inspire with tasty plates and pictures.
-We feel that there is a collective shift taking place, which we’re so excited about being part of, there is more and more awareness about the benefits of a vegan lifestyle.
+We feel that there is a collective shift taking place, which we’re so excited about being part of.
+There is so much more awareness about the benefits of a vegan lifestyle.
 We are amazed and heartened to see society changing in that way.

 “The good news is that our bodies thrive on a conscious plant-based diet, and that this diet is infinitely more compassionate to animals and people and more environmentally sustainable than eating animal foods.”

 For the shocking effects that animal agriculture has on our environment, click here.

 We try to make our dishes appeal to all tastes and most of our carnivorous friends love dinners at the Beach House (even my Dad, who has gone from a greens hater to Kale’s number one fan).

 You’ll find our recipes nourishing and packed with flavour.
 We love a good plate of food, so the portions are always hearty and satisfying.
 Our food is cooked from the heart, it’s real (good for the) soul food!

 If you interested in learning more about a vegan lifestyle, please see the ‘links’ section which is full of interesting blogs and sites or leave a comment below or email us email@example.com We’d love to hear from you!